 A noise survey was undertaken at two positions on the proposed site as shown in Figure 12673-SP1.
-The Location was chosen based on accessibility and in order to obtain representative noise levels due to the main observed noise sources around the site.
+Locations were chosen based on accessibility and in order to obtain representative noise levels due to the main observed noise sources around the site.